Blue schemes, semiring schemes, and relative schemes after To\"en and Vaqui\'e: Algebraically presented blue schemes

 \section{Algebraically presented blue schemes}

-When we want to associate a relative scheme with a blue scheme, we face two differences between the categories of affine schemes in the context of schemes relative to $\Mod\Fun$ and in the context of blue schemes.
-Namely, an open immersion $X\to Y$ of affine blue schemes does in general not yield a finite localization $\Gamma Y\to \Gamma X$ of coordinate blueprints.
-Furthermore, an open affine cover $\cU$ of an affine scheme $X=\Spec B$ does not imply that the functor
+When we want to associate a subcanonical blue scheme with a geometric blue scheme, we face two difficulties.
+Firstly, a finite localization $B\to C$ of blueprints does in general not yield a finite localization $\Gamma B\to \Gamma C$ between their associated global blueprints, cf.\ Example \ref{ex: finite localizations do not commute with globalization}.
+Secondly, not every covering family $\{U_i\to X\}$ in $\Aff_\Fun^\geo$ is subcanonical.